 The bill also seeks to change the law around when a child can qualify for SIJS.
 Currently children must demonstrate that they cannot reunite with one of their parents due to abuse, abandonment, or neglect.
-This allows, among other scenarios, children who live in a household with one abusive
+This allows, among other scenarios, children who live in a household with one abusive parent and one non-abusive parent to leave safely.
+The bill would require that children demonstrate that they cannot reunify with both of their parents, or else pay a \$250 fee-prohibitive for many abused or abandoned children.
+Forcing children to pay for humanitarian protection they may not be able to afford may prevent them from leaving abusive households, or force them back into abusive situations because they cannot pay for their safety.

 The bills also impose exorbitant costs on unaccompanied children (children who cross the US border without a parent or guardian) and the families who sponsor them.
 There are currently no fees to sponsor unaccompanied children.
 The government depends on sponsors to come forward and care for these children, which it cannot afford to do.
-The House bill includes a minimum of \$8,500 in sponsorship costs.
-The Senate bill reduces this number by eliminating at \$3,500 standalone sponsorship fee, but retains other mandatory fees that will cost most sponsors a minimum of \$5,000.
+The original House bill included a minimum of \$8,500 in sponsorship costs.
+The Senate bill reduces this number by eliminating a \$3,500 standalone sponsorship fee, but retains other mandatory fees that will cost most sponsors a minimum of \$5,000.
 These fees are prohibitive for virtually all unaccompanied children and sponsor families, which may force many children to stay in dangerous situations or make them vulnerable to human trafficking to pay these costs.